codyaverett/acre-trader-challenge/docs/project_creation.md

 # Project Creation documentation

+NOTE ⚠️

+This document is preserved to show how the project was originally created, the database section mentions use of SQLite, which is the default database option for new Django projects.

+---

-Steps used to set up the project.
-This document is intended to describe the steps taken to generate the inital Django project, setup the database, and super user for administration.
+Below are the steps to generate the inital Django project, setup the database, and super user for administration.

 ## Prerequisites